gemini3d/gemini3d/docs/Readme_input.md

 ## 2,3.
 Grid input files

-Oneo of the most complicated parts of setting up a new simulation is creating a grid.
+One of the most complicated parts of setting up a new simulation is creating a grid.
 Grids are generated from scripts external to the main fortran code and then passes into GEMINI as files.
 Generally when setting up a grid, it is likely easiest to work from an existing example in [GEMINI-examples](https://github.com/gemini3d/GEMINI-examples).
 In the event that none of the examples suffice as a starting point, the details of grid creations are documented below.

 Document grid creation details here...